interrogator/corpkit/doc_edit.md

 ## Keywording

 If you select the `keywords` operation, you can get log-likelihood keyness scores for the the dataset of interest, compared with the denominator as a reference corpus.
-When doing keywording, the reference corpus can be:
+When doing keywording, the reference corpus can be either:

 1. a results branch of any interrogation
 2. A dictionary from the `dictionaries` folder: either the BNC (included), or one you made yourself using the `Save as dictionary` button in the `Interrogate` tab.

+The main thing to re

 Using `Self`-`results` as denominator will determine which words are key in each subcorpus.
 Each subcorpus is dropped from the reference corpus in turn in order to calculate these values.